 OEs or dealerships currently hold 40% of the market and are expected to increase that share in coming years, he said.
 They will leverage the use of proprietary components and advanced technician training along with diagnostic capabilities necessary because of increasing technical complexity.

 The independent service channel still claims about 60% of the market but is expected to lose some of that to the OE channel because of the inherent weakness of the smaller market players.
 The independent channel includes the larger heavy-duty specialists, automotive warehouse distributors, independent repair facilities, truckstops and independent retailers.
-Opportunity in

 While Saha sees the independents at a disadvantage when it comes to the technical requirements, he sees plenty of opportunity for that sector of the market in outsourced service and maintenance due to diminished operating budgets and staff cuts at for-hire and government fleets.